elegant-scipy/elegant-scipy/markdown/ch3.markdown

 # Do a log plot of the ratio of the signal / the maximum signal
 # The unit for such a ratio is the decibel.

+# Another reason to take logs is because the spectrum can contain both
+# very large and very small values.
+Taking the log compresses the
+# range significantly.

 f, ax = plt.subplots(figsize=(10, 5))